johnmutuma5/Notes/DevOps/docker_main.md

 Our full command would therefore look as follows;
 > _docker run  -p 3000:3000 -v /app/node_modules -v $(pwd):/app  < the_image_hash>_

 As docker creates mappings between the volumes, it'll not tamper with the volumes bookmarked in the container.
 Bookmarked volumes will always be accessed from the specified path in the container when building the image.
+It creates an anonymous volume.

 ##### Shorthand with docker compose
 Our run command above looks ridiculously long.
 Remember we have docker compose that makes starting up containers much easier; both multi and single containers.
 Let us wire up a docker compose file for running the above container;